ramuvr/ramuvr.github.io/azcopy-sync.md

     Set-Secret -Vault $Vault.Name -Name "StorageSPN" -Secret $SPNDetails
 ```
 <!-- markdownlint-disable MD033 -->

-[1]:<a href="#fn:1"> Note the master password to your vault securely.
-If you lose the master password, you will not be able to retrieve the secrets stored in the vault.</a>
+<sup>1</sup> : Note the master password to your vault securely.
+If you lose the master password, you will not be able to retrieve the secrets stored in the vault.

 Find a copy of the above script [here](./azcopy-sync-scripts/secrets.ps1)